aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/avd_l3_dc.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **Congratulations!**

-You built DC2, fixed errors with the DC2 Ansible inventory file, went through a full Cloudvision change control, and verified it was deployed successfully.
+You built DC2, fixed errors with the DC2 Ansible inventory file, went through a full CloudVision change control, and verified it was deployed successfully.

 |
 |